-A new initiative proposal will identify potential new and/or different programs, products, or services that will provide significant benefit to IEEE members, the public, the technical community, or customers, or which could have lasting impact on IEEE and/or its business processes.
+A New Initiative Proposal will identify potential new and/or different IEEE programs, products, or services that will provide significant benefit to IEEE members, the public, the technical community, or customers, or which could have lasting impact on IEEE and/or its business processes.
 Initiatives must be of strategic importance and demonstrate a clear benefit to IEEE.

 The seed grant is designed for potentially small-scale and/or high-risk proposals where relatively small amounts of funding are required to get started.
 Seed grants are limited to projects that require funding of US$40,000 or less.
 Seed grants must also demonstrate a clear benefit to IEEE, its members, the public, the technical community, or customers.
 Projects may be self-contained or, if successful, may serve as a demonstration of feasibility for a subsequent proposal for a higher level of funding through the New Initiative process.

 Download IEEE Seed Grant Proposal Form (DOC, 77 KB)

 Select the area of interest below for additional information: